kubernetes-sigs/cluster-api-provider-packet/README.md

 1. Deploy add-on components, e.g. the [packet cloud-controller-manager](https://github.com/packethost/packet-ccm) and the [packet cloud storage interface provider](https://github.com/packethost/csi-packet)
 1. If a new bootstrap cluster was created, terminate it

+#### About Those Secrets

+Notice that the API key is load into _two_ separate files, `provider-components.yaml` and `addons.yaml`.
+This is unfortunately necessary.

+* `provider-components.yaml` - needs the secret to run the `manager` that creates and destroys nodes.
+* `addons.yaml` - needs the secret to run the Packet cloud controller manager.

+Each of these runs in a distinct namespace, which means that each needs it in a separate kubernetes `Secret`.
+In the future, we may merge the namespaces or, more likely, create an authentication service that gives out credentials.

 ### Deploying Manually